ropensci/stats19/README.md

-This work was done by `read_accidents()`, which imported the ‘raw’ Stats19 data without cleaning messy column names or re-categorising the outputs. `format_accidents()` does the formatting work, automating the process of matching column names with variable names and labels in a [`.xls` file](http://data.dft.gov.uk/road-accidents-safety-data/Road-Accident-Safety-Data-Guide.xls) provided by the DfT.
+This work was done by `read_accidents()`, which imported the ‘raw’ Stats19 data without cleaning messy column names or re-categorising the outputs (by default `format = TRUE`, meaning the datasets are formated when read-in). `format_accidents()` does the formatting work, automating the process of matching column names with variable names and labels in a [`.xls` file](http://data.dft.gov.uk/road-accidents-safety-data/Road-Accident-Safety-Data-Guide.xls) provided by the DfT.
 This means `crashes_2017` is much more usable than